EVerest/EVerest/docs/hardware/pionix_belay_box.rst

 and anything else you want to quickly do without building your own EVerest compatible charger first.

-The BelayBox is not meant to be used for private usage or outdoor charging,
+The BelayBox is not meant to be used for private usage or outdoor charging.

 The BelayBox hardware
 =====================